January/February 2016 Newsletter

 • Laser Therapy is now included post-operatively for all spays/neuter and dental procedures!
 Laser therapy is now the fourth form of pain control your furry family member will receive while they have surgery at our hospital.
 As a reminder, laser therapy reduces swelling and inflammation at the site of the surgery, increases blood flow to the area and encourages healing, and may reduce the amount of pain medication you need to give your pet after the surgery.
 This is in addition to opioid pain control, anti-inflammatory pain medication, and a local anesthetic.
 Are you aware that many spay/neuter facilities that advertise low prices frequently give one form or NO forms of pain control?
 Know that when your pet is with us for their spay or neuter surgery they will be as comfortable as possible throughout their procedure!Dental prophylactic procedures will also include therapeutic laser therapy after cleaning, regardless of whether or not extractions are performed.
 Your dog or cat can develop mild sensitivity after their teeth are scaled, much like the sensation you can experience at the regular dentist.
 Therapeutic laser therapy reduces inflammation of the gums after cleaning and results in quick resolution of any sensitivity your pet may experience.

 • To best protect your dogs during their stay at Camp Ebenezer, we have altered our requirements for our day and overnight campers.
 In addition to the Bordatella (kennel cough) vaccine, we will now also be requiring the Canine Influenza (H3N2 strain) vaccine effective February 1st, 2016.
 Given the increasing frequency of canine flu outbreaks in our area, we feel it is best to preemptively protect our Campers by requiring the flu vaccine.
 Please note that the influenza vaccine must be given a booster shot after 3 weeks.
 Immunity will last for one year after this.
-A doctor appointment is not necessary – you may stop by at any time to have this time prior to boarding, assuming your dog has been examined within a year’s time.
-Keep in mind that it is best to have your pet vaccinated AT LEAST one week PRIOR to boarding or doggy daycare to allow for maximum immunity.
+A doctor appointment is not necessary – you may stop by at any time to have this time prior to board, assuming your dog has been examined within a year’s time.
+Keep in mind that it is best to have your pet vaccinated AT LEAST one week PRIOR to doggy daycare to allow for maximum immunity.
 Plan accordingly!

 • We will be closing early on Thursday, February 25th, at 6pm instead of our usual 9pm.
 We are sorry for any inconvience this may cause.
 Thank you for your understanding!